 So, should you get this camera?
 If you’re already heavily invested in Canon gear and want a small, easy-to-carry camera, the decision is simple.
 If you aren’t, then there are many models on the market with various differences in design, feature sets and price that may make them more appealing to you than this particular camera.
 The decision is yours after you look at all of them, and I do encourage you to look at all of them.

 If you do end up getting the camera or some of its accessories, I’d appreciate it if you’d use one of the links below:

-A few years ago, there were two companies which had some interesting opportunities ahead of them, if they chose to stay on course: Sigma, with its revolutionary Foveon sensor and lens-making know-how, and FujiFilm, with its remarkable Super CCD SR sensor and long-term experience with professional lens-making.
+A few years ago, there were two companies which had some interesting opportunities ahead of them: Sigma with its revolutionary Foveon sensor and lens-making know-how, and FujiFilm with its remarkable Super CCD SR sensor and long-term experience with professional lens-making.

 They didn’t stay on course.
 Sigma’s continued development of the sensor has been much too slow to keep up with the market, and FujiFilm seems to have dropped out of the DSLR game altogether.

 Back in January of 2007, I wrote about the Sigma SD14, a camera I thought was revolutionary because of its capability of capturing every color (Red, Green or Blue) at every pixel, due to its layered Foveon sensor.
 This was something no other camera on the market had.